[Back to Home]

 A few other "inside" examples have appeared, such as a 1+ example Gene DiCicco found in a Sacramento antique shop, but not many others for maybe a total of 5-8 examples around?

-"Outside" examples: have been found around Central Calif., such as two locations in the Santa Cruz mountains where Gene DiCicco found 6 Dutch Mill cones, and at another location, 3-4 Dutch Mill cones found in the "Leidig's dump" among the redwoods as described by Ed Scoglietti and others.
+"Outside" examples: have been found around Central Calif., such as two locations in the Santa Cruz mountains where Gene DiCicco found 6 Dutch Mill cones; and at another location, 3-4 Dutch Mill cones found in the "Leidig's dump" among the redwoods as described by Ed Scoglietti and others.

 ----Leidig's flat top, two variations "Pilsener Style" and "German Style" ---------------

-The "Pilsener Style" by San Francisco Brewing was only rarely seen until 1977 when Ken Ostrow, now an active breweriana collector in the Boston area, located around 6, 1/1+ examples that Ken remembers well were unusually all opened with a knife.
-(Before that time, Bob Myers had seen two ("1-ish") examples: in a collection taken from the Golden West Bar in San Luis Obispo; and another at a now torn-down antique shop by the 101 freeway south of San Miguel.)
+The "Pilsener Style" by San Francisco Brewing was only rarely seen until 1977 when Ken Ostrow, now an active breweriana collector in the Boston area, located around 6, 1/1+ examples that Ken remembers well as they were unusually all opened with a knife.

-The "German Style": this is the rarer variation of the Liedig's flat top and pictures of this label show it was by Regal Amber Brewing.
-Gene DiCicco through his network found an approx. grade 1 example, which is now in Tom Waggoner's collection.
-Gene says he got a call on the can, made an appointment to see it, and later drove to the person's address.
+The "German Style": this is the rarer variation of the Liedig's flat top and was by Regal Amber Brewing.
+Gene DiCicco through his network found an approx. grade 1 example.
+He has said he got a call on the can, made an appointment to see it, and drove to the person's address.
 However no one was home, so Gene wondered what was going on?
-To pass the time, Gene happened to look in the window - there was the can on a table!
-Confirmation the caller actually did have what may be the cleanest example of the rarer Leidig's flat top variation, and the seller's delay returning home added suspense for Gene wanting to close the deal, which he did.
+With this uncertainty, Gene looked in the window and there on a table was the can - confirmation the caller actually did have the can.
+The seller's delay returning home added suspense for Gene wanting to close the deal, which he did, ending up with what may be the best shape example of the "German Style" variation.

 "Outside" examples of both variations of the flat top have been found by Gene DiCicco and others, but mostly of the "Pilsener Style" variety including several cases in the "Leidig's dump" described by Ed Scoglietti and others.

-Copyright © 2007 www.beercanhistory.com, All Rights Reserved.
-Last modified October 19, 2007.
+Copyright © 2007-2012 www.beercanhistory.com, All Rights Reserved.
+Last modified January 8.
+2012.